Eagle-Picher: History

 In April 2005, Eagle-Picher filed for bankruptcy protection a second time, having accumulated more than $500 million in new debt.
 It did not fully exit Chapter 11 reorganization until July 2009.
 During its reorganization, Eagle-Picher acquired new owners, restructured, moved its corporate headquarters in Michigan, and divested itself of some of its non-core businesses.
 In 2007, it sold its pharmaceutical division to Aptuit Inc. and its EP Boron subsidiary to Ceradyne.
 In 2008, Eagle-Picher sold Hillsdale Automotive (Metavation) to Cerion.
 In 2009 two principal new owners became Angelo, Gordon & Co., a New York investment firm, and Tennenbaum Capital Partners, a California investment firm.
 The owners constituted the EPMC Holdings Corp.
 In February 2010 Eagle-Picher Corp. sold EaglePicher Technologies, their battery division, and EaglePicher Medical Power to OM Group, Inc., a chemical and metals firm based in Cleveland, Ohio.
 As a result, Eagle-Picher Corp. subsequently changed its name to EP Management.
 In December EP Management then sold Wolverine Advanced Materials to Wynnchurch Capital.
-In 2011, EPMC Holdings Corp. sold both EP Management and EP Minerals (formerly Eagle-Picher Minerals) to Gate Capital Corp. of San Francisco.
+In 2011, EPMC Holdings Corp. sold both EP Management and EP Minerals (formerly Eagle-Picher Minerals) to Golden Gate Capital Corp. of San Francisco.